 Instructions

-- Whisk together flour, sugar and salt.
-Cut in butter using a pastry cutter just until the dough start to form large crumbs.
-Add ice water one tablespoon at a time until the dough pulls together working it through with a fork or your hands.
+- Whisk together flour, sugar, and salt.
+Cut in butter using a pastry cutter just until the dough starts to form large crumbs.
+Add ice water one tablespoon at a time until the dough pulls together, working it through with a fork or your hands.
 Shape into a ball and slightly flatten.
 Roll up in plastic wrap and chill for at least one hour.

 - Lightly flour work surface and rolling pin.
-Roll out dough from the center out rotating the disk about an 1/8 to a 1/4 of a turn each time.
-Roll the dough out to 13 inches so you have a 2 inch over hang all around the pie dish.
-Carefully roll the pie crust on to the rolling pin to transfer to the pie pan.
+Roll out the dough from the center, rotating the disk about 1/8 to 1/4 of a turn each time.
+Roll the dough out to 13 inches, so you have a 2-inch overhang all around the pie dish.
+Carefully roll the pie crust onto the rolling pin to transfer it to the pie pan.
 Trim the excess with a paring knife and fold the edges under.
 Crimp the edges and refrigerate for at least 1 hour.

-- In large saucepan over medium low heat melt the butter.
+- In a large saucepan over medium-low heat, melt the butter.
 Add the onions and ham and cook for 2 to 3 minutes.
-Stir in the garlic, parsley and marjoram; cook for 1 minute.
+Stir in the garlic, parsley, and marjoram; cook for 1 minute.
 Then remove the pan from the heat.

 - Beat the eggs and whipped cream.
-Stir in both cheeses, chopped broccoli, dry mustard, salt and fresh cracked pepper.
-Add the onions, ham and spices that you set aside.
-Pour the egg mixture into the pre-baked pie crust and place in oven.
-Bake at 350 degrees for 40-45 minutes or until a knife inserted in the center comes out clean.
-If the edges of the pie crust are browning to fast cover loosely with strips of aluminum foil.
+Stir in both kinds of cheese, chopped broccoli, dry mustard, salt, and fresh cracked pepper.
+Add the onions, ham, and spices that you set aside.
+Pour the egg mixture into the pre-baked pie crust and place it in the oven.
+Bake at 350 degrees for 40-45 minutes or until a knife inserted in the center comes out clean if the edges of the pie crust are browning too fast, cover them loosely with strips of aluminum foil.
 Let the quiche rest for 10 minutes before serving.

 Notes

-- If preparing the homemade f yopie crust, chill the dough twice for at least an hour each time.
-Once after mixing the piecrust and other after shaping the pie crust in the pie plate.
+- If preparing the homemade pie crust, chill the dough twice for at least an hour each time, once after mixing the pie crust and the other after shaping the pie crust in the pie plate.

-- Make sure you weigh down the pie crust with beans, rice or pie weights before baking.
+- Before baking, weigh down the pie crust with beans, rice, or pie weights.
 Fill the pie shell most of the way up so the sides don’t slouch.
+Even a frozen pie crust needs pie weights.

-- Do not over bake the quiche.
-Insert knife in center and if it comes out clean then the quiche is done.
+- Do not overbake the quiche.
+Insert a knife in the center, and if it comes out clean, then the quiche is done.

 Beth Pierce